 Can your passion or hobby lead to a Reinvention?

-You may be searching for your passion and just can't quite figure it out.
+Maybe you're still searching for your passion and just can't quite figure it out.
 Well, maybe you’re trying too hard.
-In my journey and as I interview people for my book and new TV show, I hear many struggle with finding their passion.
+In my own journey, as I interviewed people for my book and podcast, THE POWER OF RE:INVENTION, I've heard many struggle with finding their passion.

-Finding you passion is a very lofty and ambitious goal and like your Reinvention journey, there’s a roadmap to get there.
+Finding your passion is a very lofty and ambitious goal.
+Like your Reinvention journey, there’s a roadmap to get there.
 You can’t necessarily wake up one day and “know” what your passion is or should be.
-It becomes daunting and then you’re disillusioned that you haven’t got a passion and there must be something wrong with you.
-Then you stop searching for something wonderful that you can enjoy…a hobby.
+It becomes daunting and eventually, you become disillusioned that you haven’t got a passion and there must be something wrong with you.

 You may need to pull your head out of your phone or computer long enough to see what’s going on around you.
-Do you realize how much of the world around you you’re missing as you text and email while you walk around?
+Do you realize how much of the world you’re missing as you text and email while you walk around?
 You’re probably not always as present in the real world as you could be.
 You're missing out on surroundings and human interactions that could be sources of inspiration - catalysts for Reinvention.